Marcell Ozuna Player Props: Braves vs. Padres

-The Atlanta Braves and Marcell Ozuna, who went 0-for-3 last time out, take on Blake Snell and the San Diego Padres at Truist Park, Thursday at 7:20 PM ET.
+The Atlanta Braves and Marcell Ozuna, who went 0-for-3 last time in action, battle Nick Martinez and the San Diego Padres at Truist Park, Friday at 7:20 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Cardinals.
+He had a hitless performance in his most recent game (0-for-3) against the Cardinals.

 Marcell Ozuna Game Info & Props vs. the Padres